MindFreakers/cdn/README.md

 /fonts/libraries/Becker Medium/
 ```

-_Note_: Note that you need to provide us with:
+_Note_: Note that you need to provide us with all the below font types:
 * `.ttf ('truetype')`,
 * `.eot ('embedded-opentype')`,
 * `.woff ('woff')`,